scottyschup/ruby-curriculum/projects/chess.md

 players (assume two human players for now) prompting them to move.
 The `Game` should handle exceptions from `Board#move` and report them.

-I wrote a `HumanPlayer` class with one method (`#play_turn`).
-My `Game#play` method just continuously calls `play_turn`.
+It is fine to write a `HumanPlayer` class with one method (`#play_turn`).
+In that case, `Game#play` method just continuously calls `play_turn`.

-I didn't write a `ComputerPlayer`, but you may do this as a bonus.
+It is not a requirement to write a `ComputerPlayer`, but you may do this as a bonus.
 If you write your `Game` class cleanly, it should be relatively straightforward to add new player types at a later date.

 ## Notes